Planting the seeds

 Fill each container with soil, but don't pack it down.
 Place a seed or 2 on top, and sprinkle a thin layer of soil on top - just enough to barely cover the seeds, to allow some light in, to help germination.
 Add water until the soil is evenly moist (but not saturated).

 Until the seeds sprout, ensure that the soil surface does not dry out.
-If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open a crack to allow some fresh air in.
+If you enclose the pots in a plastic container to maintain moisture, leave it open slightly to allow some fresh air in.

 Watering - Fuchsias like evenly moist soil, but it shouldn't be constantly saturated either.